 Frequent readers of this blog know I’m a big proponent of agile, with a small ”a”.
 I tend to scoff at new big ideas that seem to jump out of a marketing committee.

 Truth is, sometimes these are good ideas.
 Sometimes they are first versions of trials and errors.
-When we look at them at the current stage they may seem ridiculous, but if someone get exposed to them, and continues the push, we may get something wonderful.
+When we look at them at the current stage they may seem ridiculous, but if someone gets exposed to them, and continues the push, we may get something wonderful.
 Much like quality, we get the real judgment after the fact, sometimes years later.

 Therefore, I’ve decided to put some of my cynicism aside, and try to look at things in the agile world that have happened since the agile manifesto – critically.
 The collection of the posts called “The New Agile” stood behind the making of my “The New Agile” presentation.
 I presented different topics in the agile world.
 Some of the information will be accompanied with my observations, and some will be just an encouragement to you to study more if they interest you.
-There will be recommendation, but especially around what interests me.
+There will be recommendations, but especially around what interests me.
 It may not be the same for everyone.

 Before we start though, we need to look back at how we got here.
 And like many examples, I begin by going back to the agile manifesto.